pySRURGS/pyGOURGS/README.md

 ```

 In the context of the artificial ant problem, as described by Koza (1992), `MOVE`,
-`LEFT` and `RIGHT` were terminals, and not functions.
+`LEFT` and `RIGHT` were terminals, and not operators.
 In our programming setup,
 these actions are coded as functions with zero arguments.
 In keeping with the
 original problem specification and since pyGOURGS is not designed to handle
 operators of zero arguments, we simply take these functions and treat them as